icebob/moleculer-java-site/src/moleculer-web.md

 }
 ```

-The chain of the Route can be terminated if you do not call `next.service` but fill in `rsp` with the answer
+The chain of the `Route` can be terminated if you do not call "next.service" but fill in "rsp" with the answer
 (for example, sending a regular "403 Forbidden" HTTP error message).
 The
 [GitHub page](https://github.com/moleculer-java/moleculer-java-web/tree/master/src/main/java/services/moleculer/web/middleware)
-of the API Gateway project has many examples of HTTP Middlewares.
+of the API Gateway project has many examples of HTTP `Middlewares`.

 ## Multiple Routes

-Complex web applications require multiple Routes.
+Complex web applications require multiple `Routes`.
 Usually one Route is required for REST services and one for static content
 (HTML pages, CSS files, images, etc.).
-The policy for REST Route "RESTRICT" (this is the default policy)
+The policy for REST `Route` "RESTRICT" (this is the default policy)
 because only the REST services that are configured can be called.
-The policy for static Route is "ALL" because it accepts all requests
+The policy for static `Route` is "ALL" because it accepts all requests
 and returns a "404 Not Found" message if the requested file is not exists:

 ```java